This month’s sculpture from Hadrian’s Villa is a headless statue of Athena of the Vescovali-Arezzo Type made of Luna marble.

 The goddess is depicted wrapped in a himation (cloak).
 She wears her aegis bordered with small snakes over the shoulders.
 She stands with her left hand resting on her hip and would have carried a spear in her (lost) right hand.

-In the Homeric corpus, the aegis was Zeus’ magical breastplate (or shield) which he lent to his daughter Athena in honor of her role in principled warfare.
-In most accounts, it was described as a goat-skin construction bearing a Gorgon’s head at its center.
+In the Homeric corpus, the aegis was Zeus’ magical breastplate (or shield) which he lent to his daughter Athena in honour of her role in principled warfare.
+In most accounts, it was described as a goat-skin construction bearing a Gorgon’s head at its centre.

 The statue was presumably made according to a Greek model attributed to Praxiteles’ workshop.
-A large number of Roman copies have survived and one complete figure of this type can be seen in the Hermitage Museum in St Petersburg (see image here).
-Two other near complete copies are housed in the Fitzwilliam Museum in Cambridge (see here) as well as in the Ashmolean Museum in Oxford (see image here).
-On the basis of the arrangement and treatment of the drapery and the attitude of the figure (the hand resting on the hip), all these Roman replicas have been connected with one of the figures carved in relief on a pedestal from Mantineia in the Greek Peloponnese.
+A large number of Roman copies have survived, and one complete figure of this type can be seen in the Hermitage Museum in St Petersburg (see image here).
+Two other near complete copies are housed in the Fitzwilliam Museum in Cambridge (see here) and the Ashmolean Museum in Oxford (see image here).
+Based on the arrangement and treatment of the drapery and the figure’s attitude (the hand resting on the hip), all these Roman replicas have been connected with one of the figures carved in relief on a pedestal from Mantineia in the Greek Peloponnese.

 The marble slab above is part of a series of three slabs found in Mantineia in 1887 by the French School at Athens (École française d’Athènes).
 At the time of the discovery, the French archaeologist Gustave Fougères made a connection between Pausanias’ report of Praxiteles making statues of Leto, Apollo, and Artemis for the Temple of Leto at Mantineia and the marble slabs.
 In his ‘Description of Greece’ (8.9.1), Pausanias noted that images of Muses decorated the pedestal of this cult statue group.
 On this basis, it has been assumed that the reliefs were contemporary to Praxiteles’ work and were probably carved by one of the great sculptor’s pupils.